zhpanvip/BannerViewPager/README.md

 ### 7.Custom IndicatorView

-The example will implement an custom IndicatorView as the below gif shown .
+The example will implement an custom IndicatorView as the follow gif.

 | Custom IndicatorView Style|
 |--|